Campfire Cooking In The Wild

 My tips for successful Dutch Oven cooking on a Campfire:

-• You may have to add more coals or shift the oven onto a bed of fresh coals after a while.
-Don’t be tempted to hurry it up a bit by adding flames around the oven.
+- You may add more coals or shift the oven onto a bed of fresh coals after a while.
+Don’t be tempted to hurry it up a bit by adding flames around the Dutch oven.
 You will burn your meal for sure.

 Campfire cooking in the Dutch oven is easy if you follow the tips.
 As long as you don’t keep piling on more coals or light any fires near your oven, your meal should never burn.